 Healthy Living

 Making healthy living practices your “new normal” will help you live long and well with HIV.
-In addition to taking HIV meds, this means eating a nutritious diet, exercising regularly, enjoying a healthy sex life, nurturing your emotional well-being—and, if you do street drugs, taking steps to minimize the potential harms.
+In addition to taking HIV meds, this means eating a nutritious diet, exercising regularly, enjoying a healthy sex life, nurturing your emotional well-being and, if you use drugs, taking steps to minimize the potential harms.
 These practices are good for the health of HIV-negative people, too, but for people living with HIV, they are even more important.

 Antiretroviral therapy

 Though HIV medications can cause side effects, the newer medications commonly prescribed today are well tolerated by most people.
 You may have to try a couple of combinations to find the one that works best for you.
-With the help of your healthcare team, you will learn how to cope with any side effects you might experience.
-(For more in-depth discussions about HIV treatment and how you can manage side effects, check out CATIE’s Your Guide to HIV Treatment and A Practical Guide to HIV Drug Side Effects.
-You can also email CATIE at info@catie.ca.)
+With the help of your healthcare team, you will learn how to cope with any side effects that you might experience.

 Nutrition